projectsesame/sesame/CONTRIBUTING.md

 # Contributing

 Thanks for taking the time to join our community and start contributing.
-These guidelines will help you get started with the Contour project.
+These guidelines will help you get started with the Sesame project.
 Please note that we require [DCO sign off](#dco-sign-off).

 Read this document for additional website specific guildlines: [Site Contribution Guidelines](/SITE_CONTRIBUTION.md).
 Guidelines in this document still apply to website contributions.

-If you want to get more insight into how the Contour maintainer team approaches R&D, this [page](https://projectcontour.io/resources/how-we-work/) captures how we work on Contour.
+If you want to get more insight into how the Sesame maintainer team approaches R&D, this [page](https://projectsesame.io/resources/how-we-work/) captures how we work on Sesame.

 ## Building from source

-This section describes how to build Contour from source.
+This section describes how to build Sesame from source.

 ### Prerequisites

 1. *Install Go*

-    Contour requires [Go 1.16][1] or later.
+    Sesame requires [Go 1.16][1] or later.

 ### Fetch the source

-Contour uses [`go modules`][2] for dependency management.
+Sesame uses [`go modules`][2] for dependency management.

 1. [Fork][3] the repo

 2. Create a local clone

 ```
-git clone git@github.com:YOUR-USERNAME/contour.git
+git clone git@github.com:YOUR-USERNAME/Sesame.git
 ```

 ### Building

-To build Contour, run:
+To build Sesame, run:

 ```
 make
 ```

-This uses a `go install` and produces a `contour` binary in your `$GOPATH/bin` directory.
+This uses a `go install` and produces a `Sesame` binary in your `$GOPATH/bin` directory.

 ### Running the unit tests

-Once you have Contour building, you can run all the unit tests for the project:
+Once you have Sesame building, you can run all the unit tests for the project:

 ```
 make check